asantos00/miragejs-open-api/README.md

 # Roadmap

-Currently the package generates the routes defined on the openapi spec file.
-Those routes respond with the first defined response on the spec for that route (spec.responses.0).
+Currently, the package generates the routes defined on the OpenAPI spec file, using `spec.responses.0` as the response.

 The package provides a user customisable file to define what data to generate based on the json keys to enable better mocked data.
 For instance, running `faker.date.past` for `createdAt` and `updatedAt` fields.